Lucy-okoth/Lucy-okoth/README.md

 👋 Hi, I’m Lucya, an enthusiastic Software Developer from Nairobi, Kenya 🇰🇪

-🌱 Currently honing my skills in TypeScript and delving into the world of Ruby
+🌱 Currently honing my skills in R/Python and delving into the world of Ruby

 💼 Working on exciting projects to expand my developer toolkit and dive deeper into data analysis with R language